AGE OF MONSTERS

 “Down in Salem.
 I get moved around a lot.”

 “I don’t have a dad.
 My mom doesn’t work.
 She’s sick.
 My life isn’t like other kids’.”

 They reached the main office window.
 The secretary asked why they were out of class.

-Tess said, “Mrs. Isobel sent us down.
-She thinks she left her brain in Alex’s office.”
+Tess said, “Mrs. Isobel sent us down to find her brain.
+She thinks she left it in Alex’s office.”